UAE Names Oil Chief To Head COP28 Climate Talks - UrduPoint

 UAE Names Oil Chief To Head COP28 Climate Talks

-The head of the United Arab Emirates' national oil company was named Thursday as president of this year's COP28 climate talks
+The head of the United Arab Emirates' national oil company was named Thursday as president of this year's COP28 climate talks, prompting fierce criticism from environmental activists

-Dubai, (UrduPoint / Pakistan Point News - 12th Jan, 2023 ):The head of the United Arab Emirates' national oil company was named Thursday as president of this year's COP28 climate talks.
+Dubai, (UrduPoint / Pakistan Point News - 12th Jan, 2023 ):The head of the United Arab Emirates' national oil company was named Thursday as president of this year's COP28 climate talks, prompting fierce criticism from environmental activists.

 "I sincerely believe that climate action today is an immense economic opportunity for investment in sustainable growth," he was quoted as saying, promising a "pragmatic" approach.